Accountant v Bookkeeper

-In the accounting world Bookkeepers and Accountants are to some extent intertwined as bookkeeping is part of accounting.
-Bookkeeping (keeping books) is the first step of the accounting process, an accountant will complete the process by analysing the information prepared by the bookkeeper.
+In the accounting world bookkeepers and accountants are to some extent intertwined as bookkeeping is part of accountancy.
+Bookkeeping (keeping books) is the first step of the accounting process; an accountant will complete the process by analysing the information prepared by the bookkeeper.

 What will a Bookkeeper do for my Business?

 Bookkeepers play a vital role in the efficient running of a business, keeping an accurate and complete record of the financial transactions of the business, helping to maintain compliance, and ensuring the financial information is kept up to date.

-By nature, most businesses generate a whole lot of paperwork, such as purchase invoices, receipts and expense claims.
+By nature, most businesses generate a whole lot of paperwork, such as purchase invoices, receipts, and expense claims.
 A bookkeeper will transform that bundle of paperwork into something orderly and accurate that will reflect the current position of the business.
-They will help keep the business running smoothly by maintaining a general ledger, paying supplier bills, credit control your customers, undertake bank reconciliation, record inventory and complete VAT returns and payroll.
+They will help keep the business running smoothly by maintaining a general ledger, process supplier payments, raise customer invoices, credit control your customers, undertake bank reconciliation, record inventory and complete VAT returns and payroll.